The Museum of Contemporary Art in the Belém Cultural Center

 There are also temporary exhibitions of national and international modern and contemporary art.

-The Berardo Collection Museum is in the district of Belém, to the west of central Lisbon.
-The fastest way to get there is by train, but trams and buses also stop nearby.
+The MAC/CCB is in the district of Belém, to the west of central Lisbon.
+The fastest way to get there is by train, but a tram and a bus also stop nearby.
 The train departs every 20 minutes from Cais do Sodré Station (it’s the train to Cascais), and stops in Belém in 7 minutes.
 The museum is down the road from the station.

-The trams are number 15, which departs from Praça da Figueira, and number 18, which departs from Cais do Sodré.
+The tram is number 15, which departs from Praça da Figueira.
 Bus 714 also departs from Praça da Figueira and stops in Belém.

-You may ride the train, trams and buses for free with the Lisboa Card.
+You may ride the train, the tram and the bus for free with the Lisboa Card.